jlevy/og-equity-compensation/README.md

 Although companies often want you to sign right away, to save time and effort, if you’re doing it thoughtfully, you’ll also be talking to the company (typically with a hiring manager, your future manager, or a recruiter, or some combination) multiple times before signing.
-This helps you negotiate details and also just get to know the people, the company, and the role, so you make a good decision.
+This helps you negotiate details and offers you a chance to get to know the people, the company, and the role, so that you can make the best decision for you.

 Things to look for in the offer letter include: